-10 Best Places to Live in Virginia in 2024
+10 Best Places to Live in Virginia

-Virginia is one of the amazing places to live.
+Virginia is one of the most amazing places to live.
 Where else can you find mountains and beaches, high-end horse-racing communities, and small towns with neighbors who travel by wagon — all within a two-hour drive?

 There are mid-sized rural towns here with just as much art and culture as urban communities adjacent to Washington D.C.
 Virginia is home to so many different lifestyles that there is most definitely a place for everyone.